 Is it any good?

+Families can talk about reasons to write.
 Encourage kids to write regularly for a variety of purposes: to explain, to describe, to argue, or to create.

 Not every written work has to be perfect and publishable.
 Praise thoughts and ideas over conventions and correctness.
 Work together to polish select pieces of writing rather than all.